Eli Manning: New York Giants franchise records

-Other ventures

-Eli co-starred with his brother Peyton in ads for NFLShop.com and Oreo.

-Eli is a spokesman for Citizen Watch Co., Toyota of New Jersey, and Reebok.
-He reportedly received several more endorsement offers after reaching Super Bowl XLII.

-On May 5, 2012, Eli hosted NBC's Saturday Night Live (season 37, episode 20), with musical guest Rihanna.
-His brother Peyton hosted the show five years earlier.

-Eli began hosting The Eli Manning show in 2021 on the New York Giant's YouTube channel.
-The show has featured interviews with celebrity guests such as Derek Jeter, Tracy Morgan, and Bill Murray.

-In 2022, he went undercover as "Chad Powers" and participated in Penn State University football tryouts as a walk-on, which was filmed as part of an ESPN project.
+Off the field

 Personal life

-In 2007, he proposed to Abby McGrew of Nashville, Tennessee.
-McGrew studied fashion in New York City, and has been with Manning since their days at the University of Mississippi.The couple wed in a private ceremony held in San José del Cabo, Mexico on April 19, 2008.
-Manning and Abby have three daughters and a son.
+In 2007, he proposed to long-time girlfriend Abby McGrew, whom he met while attending the University of Mississippi.
+The couple wed in a private ceremony held in San José del Cabo, Mexico, on April 19, 2008.

+Together, Manning and McGrew Manning have three daughters and a son.
 They reside in Summit, New Jersey.

+Endorsements and investments

+Manning co-starred with his brother, Peyton, in ads for NFLShop.com and Oreo.
+Manning is a spokesman for Citizen Watch Co., Toyota of New Jersey, and Reebok.
+He reportedly received several more endorsement offers after reaching Super Bowl XLII.

+In August 2022, Manning joined the ownership group of the NWSL's NJ/NY Gotham FC.

+Philanthropy and service

 Eli and Peyton Manning volunteered in the wake of Hurricane Katrina.
 The Mannings assisted in the delivery of 30000 lb of water, Gatorade, baby formula, pumice, and pillows to the people of New Orleans.
 After touring the University of Mississippi Medical Center's Blair E. Batson Hospital for Children, he undertook a five-year campaign in 2007 to raise US$2.5 million for the construction of "The Eli Manning Children's Clinics" at the children's hospital.
 Manning said in 2007, "I am humbled by the work they do and am honored to make this five-year commitment to help raise funds to build this state-of-the-art clinic that will serve Mississippi families for years to come."
-His father, Archie Manning, has also raised funds for Katrina relief efforts.

-In 2009, Eli, Peyton, and Archie Manning co-authored a children's book entitled Family Huddle, which describes in simple text and pictures how the three Manning brothers played football as young boys (Scholastic Press; illustrations by Jim Madsen).
-In 2010, Manning helped raise funds for awareness of the Deepwater Horizon oil spill, in wake of the catastrophe.

 Since 2008, Manning has been the host of Guiding Eyes for the Blind's Golf Classic, the oldest and largest charity golf event in Westchester County, New York.
-Guiding Eyes is a nonprofit guide dog school serving the blind and visually impaired from around the world, as well as children on the autism spectrum.

 He is a former member of the President's Council on Physical Fitness and Sports.

+In 2010, Manning helped raise funds for awareness of the Deepwater Horizon oil spill, in wake of the catastrophe.

 In 2016, Manning was part of the 14th Annual BTIG Commissions for Charity Day, which was a fundraiser for hundreds of charities.

+Television

+On May 5, 2012, Manning hosted NBC's Saturday Night Live (season 37, episode 20), with musical guest, Rihanna.

+Manning began hosting The Eli Manning Show in 2021 on the New York Giant's YouTube channel.
+The show has featured interviews with celebrity guests such as Derek Jeter, Tracy Morgan, Bill Murray, and Caitlin Clark.

+In 2022, he went undercover as "Chad Powers" and participated in Penn State University football tryouts as a walk-on, which was filmed as part of an ESPN project.
+In that same year, Manning was nominated for a Sports Emmy, under the category of Outstanding Personality/Emerging On-Air Talent.
+In 2025, the skit was expanded into a Hulu program called Chad Powers starring Glen Powell in the title role.

+Writing

+In 2009, Eli, Peyton, and Archie Manning co-authored a children's book entitled, Family Huddle, which describes in simple text and pictures how the three Manning brothers played football as kids.